wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ## New Activation

-In the case no activation is present on the iOS device, you can guide the user through the steps to create it.
+In the case no usable activation is available on the iOS device, you can guide the user through the steps to create it.
 Each activation has two major flows on the mobile device:

 - **Creating the Activation** - Exchanging the user's identity proof with the server for the cryptographic activation data.
-- **Committing the Activation** - Storing the cryptographic activation data on the device using the user's local credentials.
-Note that thanks to this step, the user credentials, such as PIN code or biometric information, never leave the mobile device and are only used locally, to obtain cryptographic data required for the transaction signing.
+- **Committing the Activation** - Storing the cryptographic activation data on the device using the user's local credentials. _Note: Thanks to this step, the user credentials, such as PIN code or biometric information, never leave the mobile device and are only used locally, to obtain cryptographic data required during the transaction signing._

 ### Creating the Activation